 This soup is a great one to make double of and put half in the freezer for later!
 Enjoy this Vegan Celariac, Pear and Butter Bean Soup with crusty bread or croutons, and use it to keep warm!

-- 1 large Celeriac (~500g once cut up)
+- 500 g (2 cups) Celeriac (or 1 large celeriac cut up)

-- 2 tbsp olive oil (divided)
+- 2 tablespoon (½ cup) olive oil (divided)

 - 1 medium onion (chopped)